 Don Juan and Honour/ Dishonour.

 The Trickster of Seville, (1618?-1630?) is the usual English translation of Tirso de Molina’s El burlador de Sevilla.
-A more fitting translation in this context would be The Seducer of Seville.
+A more fitting translation in the context of the play would be The Seducer of Seville.
+[For a summary of the play, click here.]

 Of the various strands of honour that appear in Golden Age comedia (e.g. noble birth, self-worth, woman and honour, valiant or virtuous deeds, purity of blood), El burlador… addresses two in particular: 1. the relation of women to honour and 2. the assumption of honour based on noble birth.